 You can watch most of Fulci in English.
 Like most Italian films at the time, the audio was dubbed in post-production, and so both the Italian and English tracks are dubbed.
 The English often syncs better.
 I’ve noted the few Fulci films that I think should be watched in Italian.

-PSA: most of the Fulci on Amazon is in the wrong aspect ratio and in bad quality.
+PSA: at least when I wrote this, most of the Fulci on Amazon was in the wrong aspect ratio and in bad quality.
 Shudder is better.
-Also, as noted below, Conquest is on the Shout Factory app.

 34) Silver Saddle (1978)